Japan To Downgrade Legal Status Of COVID-19 On May 8 - UrduPoint

 Japan To Downgrade Legal Status Of COVID-19 On May 8

-TOKYO, (UrduPoint / Pakistan Point News - 27th Apr, 2023 ) :Japan on Thursday decided to officially downgrade the legal status of COVID-19 to the same category of seasonal influenza, with the new status coming into effect on May 8.
+TOKYO, (UrduPoint / Pakistan Point News - 29th Apr, 2023 ) ::Japan on Saturday decided to officially downgrade the legal status of COVID-19 to the same category of seasonal influenza, with the new status coming into effect on May 8.

 The move comes as the health ministry endorsed the government's plan to recategorize COVID-19 and downgrade its legal status to the same group as seasonal influenza.